TheDMSGroup/mautic-extended-field/README.md

     `mautic.lead.repository.lead`
     `mautic.lead.model.list`

+## Installation & Usage

+Currently being tested with Mautic `2.12.x`.
+If you have success/issues with other versions please report.

+1. Install by running `composer require thedmsgroup/mautic-extended-field-bundle` or by unpacking this repository's contents into a folder named `/plugins/MauticExtendedFieldBundle`
+2. Go to `/s/plugins` and click `Install/Upgrade Plugins` the Extended Fields plugin should show up.
+Installation is complete.
+3. When creating new custom fields `/s/contacts/fields/new` select Object "Extended" or "Extended Secure".

 ## TODO

 #### Permissions for Secure types

 Need to implement Permission pass methods for any ExtendedFieldSecure data type display, edit or retreival.